WOT

 Instructions

-• In a saucepan coated lightly with oil over med-high heat, sauté the onions, chile and ginger until soft, about 5 minutes.
+• In a saucepan coated lightly with oil over med-high heat, sauté the onions, jalapeno, and ginger until soft, about 5 minutes.
 Season with kosher salt and freshly ground black pepper.

-• Add cranberries, orange juice, zest, sugar, and tamari, stir.
-Simmer for 25-30minutes, stirring occasionally until cranberries are melted.
+• Add cranberries, orange juice, zest, sugar, and tamari, and stir.
+Simmer for 25-30 minutes, stirring occasionally until cranberries are melted.
 Check again for seasoning, may need more sugar if cranberries are super tart.

 Copied Print

 Women of Today is all about supporting one another and giving back to our community.
 Chef Ming created this very special Cranberry Ginger sauce that goes great with your Thanksgiving Turkey.
 He also has a new venture that we wanted to share with you, and that’s his Mings Bings!
 They are packed with 8 superfoods and folded inside a brown rice paper making them gluten-free and they are also vegan!
-Check them out and coming to a store near you soon.
+Check them out, they are coming to a store near you soon.

 Ming Tsai is the James Beard Award-winning chef/owner of Blue Dragon in Massachusetts and his latest venture BABA at the Yellowstone Club in Big Sky, Montana.
 An Emmy Award-winner, Ming hosts PBS-TV’s SimplyMing, now in its seventeenth season.
 Ming is the author of five cookbooks.
 Ming supports many charities including FamilyReach, a non-profit whose mission is to provide financial relief and support to families fighting cancer, of which he is currently the President of the National Advisory Board.
 For more visit www.ming.com.